Camp Cody, New Mexico: World War One

 During the US-Mexican Border War the camp was named "Camp Brooks".
 Then with the beginning of the First World War it was renamed "Camp Deming".
 The camp was renamed again shortly after the death of the famous buffalo hunter and showman, William F. Cody (1846–1917), better known as "Buffalo Bill Cody."
 The camp was open from July 16, 1916, until the early months of 1919.

 During the 34th Division's mobilization in the summer of 1918, a controversy arose when Frederick Emil Resche, commander of the 68th Infantry Brigade, was accused of anti-American sentiments.
 Resche, a native of Germany who was a naturalized U.S. citizen and longtime resident of Duluth, Minnesota, had proactively attempted to prevent accusations of disloyalty by taking no actions that could be considered anti-American, including forgoing a visit to his aged, ailing father in Germany.
 An investigation uncovered no wrongdoing, but Resche was still relieved of command for supposed inefficiency.
 He then retired from the military and returned to Duluth.
 The members of his brigade demonstrated their support for Resche by cheering him as he left Camp Cody.

+On June 14, 1918, Hughes Co.
+Oklahoma men enlisted in the US Army.
+The 113 recruits moved by train from Hughes county to Camp Cody, Deming on 24-29 June.
+The group included E. F. McKinney and R. B. White from Dustin; Olen Ashby, C. E. Dewitt, Clarence Spruell, Daniel A. Johnson, Leftric Perry, and Tom Sanders from Holdenville; Earl Crane and Raymond Sieminshie from Stuart; Albert Annis, Charles W. Stanfill, William N. Stanfill, and Rufus Garland from Wetumka.

+In October 1918, the 97th Division began training and organizing at Camp Cody.
+Brigadier General James R. Lindsay was assigned to command the division and the post.
+The Armistice of November 11, 1918 ended the war before the 97th Division departed for France, and it was inactivated in January 1919.